Guides

 2. For some organisms that have high representation in sequencing space (E. coli, for example), there may not be many unique areas in the genome available for strain level identification.
 As more and more similar genomes are added to the database, we trade-off the ability to discriminate between those that are highly similar to each other.
 This will cause the percent unique coverage to be low.

-A common use of total matches is for comparative analysis of antibiotic resistance genes or virulence factors.
-When you do a comparative analysis for these databases you will notice that this is the default value used for the comparison.
-Since these databases are gene-based rather than organism-based, looking at the number of total kmers identified out of those possible enables a meaningful in understanding how well the gene has been covered by the reads in the sample.
+A common use of % Total Matches is for comparative analysis of antibiotic resistance genes or virulence factors, as these databases are gene-based rather than organism-based.
+The number of total k-mers identified enables a meaningful in understanding how well the gene has been covered by the reads in the sample.

-In summary, when running a comparative analysis of antibiotic resistance genes or virulence factors then use the % Total Matches metric to compare how coverage changes between samples, and use the normalized Relative Abundance metric to compare how the composition of marker genes changes between samples.
+Use the % Total Matches metric to compare how coverage changes between samples, and use the Relative Abundance metric to compare how the composition of marker genes changes between samples.

 To understand the top navigation menu and switching taxonomic levels, just go here: View Results.